 Mr. Osterman lived in Japan from May 1997 to May 1998 where he worked in-house on loan to the headquarters of Panasonic Corporation.

 Mr. Osterman has appeared on national television and lectured on intellectual property, electronic privacy and e-commerce throughout the United States and on U.S. intellectual property and contract law in Japan.

 Mr. Osterman is ranked Band 1 for Technology & Outsourcing in New York by Chambers USA, where clients note “he’s just extremely thorough and he has the memory of an elephant.
 He is "very smart, very responsive and won't fight about matters that aren't important."
-He is also consistently ranked by Chambers USA, Chambers Global and Legal 500 US.
-He is also recognized as an “IP Star” for IP Transactions, Patent Strategy & Counseling and Copyright by Managing Intellectual Property’s IP Stars for Copyright, Counselling and Licensing, and by Best Lawyers in America for Information Technology Law and Technology Law in New York.
-Mr. Osterman is consistently ranked in IAM Patent 1000, where clients have noted him as having “a stellar ability to see the forest through the trees, is a clear and concise draftsman and a constructive negotiator,” and also as “the kind of sophisticated IP lawyer you need on a tough deal – he understands his clients’ industry and business, and fights hard while communicating clearly in negotiations to get to a resolution.”
+He is also consistently ranked by Legal 500 US.
+He is recognized as an “IP Star” for IP Transactions, Patent Strategy & Counseling and Copyright by Managing Intellectual Property’s IP Stars for Copyright, Counselling and Licensing and by Best Lawyers in America for Information Technology Law and Technology Law in New York.
+Mr. Osterman is also consistently ranked in IAM Patent 1000, where clients have noted him as having “a stellar ability to see the forest through the trees, is a clear and concise draftsman and a constructive negotiator,” and also as “the kind of sophisticated IP lawyer you need on a tough deal – he understands his clients’ industry and business, and fights hard while communicating clearly in negotiations to get to a resolution.”
 Mr. Osterman was named a 2016 Technology “MVP” by Law360.